 Reactive Management of Stress and Morale

 We mentioned that reactive leadership is also useful in a routine office.
 Many office teams perform the same set of tasks every week and month, limiting the options for a proactive leader to meeting planning tool optimization, and the occasional team event.
-Reactive management, however, allows manager to narrow their focus within the scope of the routine.
+Reactive management, however, allows managers to narrow their focus within the scope of the routine.
 By staying attuned to your team member's evolving morale, stress level, and engagement, you can fine-tune your management style to keep everyone interested and working at their best.

 Looking at a different interesting metric (number of words typed, total number of products calculated, number of times the word “ergo” was used in the last month) can remind everyone that the routine work is alive and serves a purpose.
 Talking to the right employee, showing empathy, sharing rewards, giving encouragement, and signing your team up for professional development are all type so reactive management that keep stress low and morale high.